Creative Jobs: What Graphic Designers Do

 Why Is Graphic Design Important?

 This question is often asked and not so easy to answer.
-One of the reasons why this professional field has such a broad presence in our lives lies in the fact that people are mostly visual creatures.
+One reason this professional field has such a broad presence in our lives is that people are mostly visual creatures.
 We tend to perceive images faster than words.
 We are influenced by colors and shapes.
 We respond to characters and symbols.
 We need prompts and visual hierarchy.
 We are dependent on emotions and feelings.
-The list may be prolonged – and graphic design is what makes the difference.
+The list may be prolonged, and graphic design is what makes the difference.

 It rarely occurs that the object of graphic design serves only one objective.
 Let’s look into the core goals set for graphic assets.